• Home

 Testing for Allergens

-Allergy testing can identify specific allergens responsible for allergic reactions.
+Allergy testing helps identify specific substances that trigger allergic reactions.
 Common allergens tested include:

-- Animal Allergens: Mixed skin test (chick, duck, goose)
+• Animal proteins: Mixed skin test (chick, duck, goose)